peeterjoot/julia/HarmonicBalance/README.txt

       Should use FFT instead... as is, need equivalent of ndgrid().

+   DiodeNonVdependent.jl

+      Precalculate matrices that can be used repeatedly in DiodeCurrentAndJacobian.

 -------------------------------------------------------------------

 ... some new Julia specific FIXMEs to deal with.